hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

-The goal of this page it to teach you how Unreal Engine, Blueprints and visual scripting works.
+The goal of this page is to teach you how Unreal Engine, Blueprints and visual scripting works.
-Everything here should be understandable by someone who never programmed or used Unreal Engine.
+Everything here should be understandable by someone who has never programmed or used Unreal Engine.

 This page has a lot of content, you can easily navigate between categories using the Table of Contents on the right.
 If something is overwhelming you, you can skip it and come back later.